brainuser5705/brainuser5705.github.io/_others/korean.md

 # April 2025

+## 25 - Some more deep diving in to IPA

+Read a bit more about Korean phonology on Wikipedia and found some interesting facts that would help with the pronunicaiton.
+Note I am not using the correct linguistic terms for this.

+1. For the Hangul syllable blocks that are comprised of two *consonant clusters* at the bottom final section e.g. 앉, there are actually [phonetic rules](https://en.wikipedia.org/wiki/Korean_phonology#:~:text=in%20final%20position.-,Sequence,-%E3%84%B3%0Ags) for what it would sound like.
+    - For clusters with a ㅎ on the right side, it is sometimes "carried" over to the next syllable.
+This is called *elided* consonants?
+2. There have been changes to Korean phonology through the decades, notably that 애($\epsilon$) and 에(e)not have no phonetic difference.

+Also because I have no sense of responsbility for my academics, I spent a good chunk of time fixing up my Anki cards.
+They're cleaner now, and I found a neat add-on that resizes the pictures when I paste them.
+So no more ugly cards!
+Now if I would just study them...

 ## 23 - Fluent Forever and IPA!

 Spent basically the entire day learning how to decipher IPA symbols.
 I think I got the basics down for consonants and vowels in terms of how the charts work.
 It's pretty awesome how linguists were able to compile all of this, but holy cow did they go ham.
 Just the amount of terminology and possible combinations and categories is mind-boggling.